Eliseo-AI/Italy_vaccination_campaign/README.md

 - the italian government started the vaccination campaign with Pfizer in December without major differences in age groups.
 In February, it prioritized the group from 80 to 89 years old with a clear difference.

 ![Astrazeneca](Images/AstraZeneca.png)
-- The government began AstraZeneca campaign with the prioritization of four groups of people between 20 and 29 years old, between 30 and 39 years old, between 40 and 49 years old, and finally between 50 and 59 years old, until the middle of March, then it prioritized the group of 70 to 79 years.
+- The italian government began AstraZeneca campaign with very few doses in January and in February, with greater availability, a prioritization of four groups of people began between 20 and 29 years old, between 30 and 39 years old, between 40 and 49 years old, and finally between 50 and 59 years old, until the middle of March, then it prioritized the group of 70 to 79 years.

 ![Moderna](Images/Moderna.png)
 - the government began Moderna AstraZeneca in January with few doses, since February they prioritized the group of 80 to 89 years and in the middle of March also prioritize the group of 70 to 79 years.